imgivas/imgivas/README.md

 I am continuously working on improving my programming logic, understanding how systems work, and practicing through small projects and exercises.

-My main goal is to become a professional developer and eventually work remotely.
-I am especially interested in:

-Back-end development;

-Automation and scripting;

-Learning more about real-world development practices.

-I believe consistency is key.
-Even though I started without much discipline, I am now focused on studying regularly and improving step by step.
-This GitHub is where I document my progress, share projects, and track my evolution as a developer.

-What You’ll Find Here:

-Practice exercises;

-Beginner projects;

-Experiments while learning new concepts;

-Code that reflects my learning journey.

 Let’s Connect!

 I am always open to learning, feedback, and collaboration.
 If you have suggestions or tips, feel free to reach out!